irmen/prog8/docs/source/syntaxreference.rst

 .. data:: %breakpoint

     Level: not at module scope.
     Defines a debugging breakpoint at this location.
 See :ref:`debugging`

 .. data:: %asm {{ ... }}

     Level: not at module scope.
     Declares that a piece of *assembly code* is inside the curly braces.
     This code will be copied as-is into the generated output assembly source file.
     The assembler syntax used should be for the 3rd party cross assembler tool that Prog8 uses (64tass).
     Note that the start and end markers are both *double curly braces* to minimize the chance that the assembly code itself contains either of those.
 If it does contain a ``}}``, it will confuse the parser.

+    If you use the correct scoping rules you can access symbols from the prog8 program from inside the assembly code.
+Sometimes you'll have to declare a variable in prog8 with `@shared` if it is only used in such assembly code.
+For symbols just consisting of 3 letters, prog8 will add a special prefix to them, read more about this in :ref:`three-letter-prefixing`.

 Identifiers